 Head of Division of Sub-speciality Medicine at Emirates Hospital Jumeirah and Medical Director of Obesity Management Specialist at Endocare, Dubai.

+Dr. Hecham Harb is an Endocrinology consultant with a special interest in obesity management.
 Dr Hecham has over 20 years’ experience in Endocrinology and Internal Medicine, gained while working in the Middle East, UK and Australia.
-He is a fellow of the Royal Australasian College of Physicians (RACP) and a member of the Royal College of Physicians (MRCP), UK.
-Dr Hecham relocated to work in Emirates Hospital Group Dubai in April 2022 and is now also the Medical Director for Endocare, a new hybrid health company, specialised in weight loss, diabetes, and a range of other endocrinology services.
+He is a fellow of the Royal Australasian College of Physicians (RACP) and a member of the Royal College of Physicians (MRCP) in the UK.

 Dr Hecham, thank you so much for taking the time to tell us about your story.
 Can you start with a bit about your background and training?

 I am originally from Syria but have lived and worked in many countries since completing my undergraduate medical training.
-After working in Saudi Arabia, I went to the UK where I passed the MRCP examination and worked for one year before relocating back to the Middle East due to family circumstances.
+After working in Saudi Arabia, I went to the UK, where I passed the MRCP examination and worked for one year before relocating back to the Middle East due to family circumstances.
 I then worked as a consultant in Endocrinology and Internal Medicine in Bahrain and Kuwait.
-In 2016, I moved to Australia, where I worked as a Consultant Endocrinologist at the Albury Wodonga Health and MedAlliance Physicians
+In 2016, I moved to Australia, where I worked as a Consultant Endocrinologist at Albury Wodonga Health and MedAlliance Physicians

 Group.
 University of New South Wales.
 I completed an honorary fellowship in Endocrinology and Obesity Management in Melbourne, Australia.
 I also taught at the University of New South Wales (UNSW) as an adjunct senior medical lecturer.